kuznia-rdzeni/coreblocks/docs/shared_structs/RS.md

 - `val_rs2` - value of second operand
 - `id_out` - id of RF field where instruction output should be stored
 - `id_ROB` - id of ROB entry which is allocated for this instruction
-- `err` - error code

 Side effects:
 - *null*

-Remarks:
-- `err` is 1 if we try to read non valid RS row

 ### Clean row